djlucas123456/Dell-G3-3779-Mojave-Catalina-Clover-/README.md

 * 30.12.2019!!
 You can update to Catalina via AppStore!
 Tried and everything functional and no problem.
 You can also use the. clover folder for a clean Catalina installation.

+I recommend to replace wifi card here video my work: https://www.youtube.com/watch?v=tED-_RBGmes&t=16s

+	- bluetooth no problem even after sleep
+	- Apple Watch unlock
+	- Sidecar
+	- Wifi 2,4Ghz, 5Ghz
+	- you don't need any drivers or config.plist settings

 * 23.12.2019!!
 Update VoodooPS2 and Voodooi2C (Boot Kernel Panic Fix)

-# Dell G3-3779 Hackintosh Mojave Clover
+# Dell G3-3779 Hackintosh Mojave and Catalina Clover

 # Hardware Configuration
 * i5 8300H
 * Iris UHD630
-* GTX1050
+* GTX 1050
 * Intel Wireless AC9462
 * ALC236
 * Realtek 8111 (Lan)
+* No USB-C

 # Whats Working?